sunny/remotransmission/README.md

         --version                    Show version

 Common options:
-    -s, --server=IP                  The hostname or ip of the host to bind to (default 192.168.0.254) --port=PORT                  The port to bind to (default 9091) -u, --user=USER                  User to authenticate (default freebox) -p, --password=PASSWORD          Password to authenticate
+        --host=IP                    The hostname or ip of the server to connect to (default "localhost") --port=PORT                  The port to bind to (default 9091) -u, --user=USER                  User to authenticate (default "freebox") -p, --password=PASSWORD          Password to authenticate
-    -d, --debug                      Enable debug mode
+    -d, --debug                      Enable debug mode (default false)
 ```

 Examples